Code-Institute-Submissions/ZestyTails/README.md

    Features that worked well with the use of bootstrap are:

-    * Navigation bar - which changes layout depending on the device's screen size.
+    * **Navigation bar** - which changes layout depending on the device's screen size.
 On certain devices, the hamburger icon replaces the menu list, and reveals an expandable menu dropdown
-    * Footer - which changes layout depending on the device's screen size.
+    * **Footer** - which changes layout depending on the device's screen size.
 On certain devices, the footer becomes a list, the social media and the logo move to the bottom of the screen, leaving more visible the menu and contact section, followed by the logo, social media and copyright.
-    * Jumbotron - which is the header's background image and slogan, having the About and Contact buttons on top of it.
+    * **Jumbotron** - which is the header's background image and slogan, having the About and Contact buttons on top of it.
 This changes layout depending on the size of the device, the buttons aligning one above the other on small devices.
-    * Websites sections and cards - the rows and columns change location depending on the size of the screen, making it easier for the reader to read the text and have the image above or below the text.
+    * **Websites sections and cards** - the rows and columns change location depending on the size of the screen, making it easier for the reader to read the text and have the image above or below the text.
 Images also change size depending on the screen size.
-    * Contact form - changes size depending on the screen size, making it easier for the user to fill out the form details.
+    * **Contact form** - changes size depending on the screen size, making it easier for the user to fill out the form details.

+### Bugs
+  * **On IOS Safari the background image is too zoomed in** - it seems that Mobile Safari [does not support](https://www.quirksmode.org/css/backgroundattachment.html) 'background-attachment: fixed'.
+I have seen plenty of workarounds on stackoverflow, but haven't tried any of the options yet.
+  * **Youtube video 'iframe' not showing on 24" desktop [1920x1200]** - on the home page, the video is not visible on the 24" desktop testing.
+If we click on the location of the video this starts playing, but remains hidden.
+We can only see the text on the left side of the section.
+      * *To fix this I increase the width and height of the video from 250x250 to 480x270, [as suggested here](https://developers.google.com/youtube/player_parameters#Embedding_a_Player).*
+  * As mentioned above, when I validate my css code on the [W3C CSS validation](https://jigsaw.w3.org/css-validator/) page, there are several warnings (34), but these are all the changes made by [Auto-prefixer](https://autoprefixer.github.io/) to make sure the css has all prefixes it needs, in order to work properly on all modern browsers.
+The Auto-prefixer changed mainly my header's background image styling by removing the
+    ```-webkit-background-size: cover; -moz-background-size: cover; -o-background-size: cover;``` and adding other display properties.
+Not sure if this caused
+    the error on IOS Safari afterwards.

 ---